soner-boztas/visual-update-express-docs/docs/faq/index.md

     Yes, indeed.
 You can deploy DUP's together any application, regardless of the programming language and technology used for its development.

-??? question "What is the preferred support channel for Visual Update Express?"
+??? question "What is the preferred support channel for Visual Update?"

+    If you own a commercial license, you can contact our support team directly via email at support@visualupdate.net.
-    The first place you should go is our [online forums](https://installforge.net/forums/).
-There are other Visual Update Express users around who will be happy to help you with your questions and problems.
+    If you do not own a commercial license, i.e. you are using Visual Update Community Edition, refer to our [online forums](https://installforge.net/forums/).
+There are other Visual Update users around who will be happy to help you with your questions and problems.

 ??? question "DUP's I have created always request for admin (elevated) rights.
 Can I change this behavior?"